tnichols217/notes/APBiology/6/Notes/Flash Talk/Prokaryotic Gene Regulation.md

 ![[structure.png]]
 - The lac operon consists of a CAP site, Promoter, Operator, and the genes.
-- The lac operon is classified as a inducible operon as it is repressed by default
+- The lac operon is classified as a inducible operon as it is repressed by default.
+This means that you will need an activator to remove the repressor, which is bound to the operator to block the transcription.
+The repressor is self regulated, and will be present and bound to the operator b
 ![[loop.png]]